exogen/node-fetch-har/README.md

 }
 ```

-You can also call `createHarLog` with an array of entries if you’d like to
+You can also call `createHarLog` with an array of entries, if you’ve already
-collect them in different way:
+collected them in a different way:

 ```js
 const har = createHarLog(entries);